helcat/pie/README.md

 `Pie_Config encoding_config = new Pie_Config();`

 Next you can add options to the configuration.
-These "options" are not required, defaults will be used if not entered into the configuration.
+These "options" are not required and can be used for encoding and decoding, defaults will be used if not entered into the configuration.
 You do not have to place the "options" or any parameters in any order, enter them as needed.
 * `Pie_Option.ENC_OVERWRITE_FILE` : will overwrite any already encoded file.
 Default false.
 * `Pie_Option.SHOW_PROCESSING_TIME` : will show how long the process took.
 Default false.